Subscribe

 Hundreds of protesters gather outside Spangdahlem Air Base, on Friday, Oct.
 18, 2024, to demand accountability for the death of German national Michael Ovsjannikov, who was fatally stabbed last year.
 A U.S. airman faced a court-martial for the killing earlier this month but was found not guilty.
 (Phillip Walter Wellman/Stars and Stripes)

-SPANGDAHLEM AIR BASE, Germany — Hundreds of people protested the acquittal of a U.S. airman accused of murdering Michael Ovsjannikov, expressing disbelief, anger and frustration at what many called a lack of justice and accountability for the death of the beloved martial arts athlete from the nearby town of Wittlich.
+SPANGDAHLEM AIR BASE, Germany — Hundreds of people protested the acquittal of a U.S. airman accused of killing Michael Ovsjannikov, expressing disbelief, anger and frustration at what many called a lack of justice and accountability for the death of the beloved martial arts athlete from the nearby town of Wittlich.

 “We are scared because if every murderer is set free, the next one will lose all hesitation,” said Katja, who organized the demonstration that shut down the base’s main gate Friday night for hours.